Dennis Smith (firefighter)

 Dennis Edward Smith (September 9, 1940 – January 21, 2022) was an American firefighter and author.
 He was the author of 16 books, the most notable of which is the memoir Report from Engine Co.
 82, a chronicle of his career as a firefighter with the New York City Fire Department in a South Bronx firehouse from the late 1960s and into the 1970s.
-Smith served for 18 years as a New York City firefighter, from 1963 to 1981, and is a well-known advocate for firefighters in the United States.
+Smith served for 18 years as a New York City firefighter, from 1963 to 1981, and was a well-known advocate for firefighters in the United States.
+Sometime in late 1969 or early 1970 he wrote a letter to the editor of the NY Times Book Review commenting on a piece about W.B.
+Yeats that had been written by Joyce Carol Oates (on Sept 7 1969).
+With a signature indicating he was a NYC fireman his letter caught notice by quite a few readers and The New Yorker then published an article about him in The Talk of the Town column (Susan Sheehan August 22, 1970.).
 After 9/11, he chronicled the 57 days he spent in rescue and recovery operations at the World Trade Center collapse in a bestselling book, Report from Ground Zero.

 He died from complications of COVID-19 at a hospital in Venice, Florida, on January 21, 2022, at age 81.

 Early life and career

 Dennis Edward Smith was born in the Bedford-Stuyvesant neighborhood of Brooklyn and grew up in a tenement on the East Side of Manhattan.
 His father, John, was a Scottish immigrant and was committed to a psychiatric hospital when Dennis was two.
 His mother, Mary (Hogan), was Irish American.
 She raised Smith and his brother after his father was committed.
 Smith was raised Catholic and went to parochial schools.
 He attend Cardinal Hayes High School before dropping out when he was fifteen.
 He was arrested for brawling but was spared by the judge if he joined the military; he served in the air force for three years.
 In 1963, Smith took the New York City Civil Service Test and became a firefighter in the New York City Fire Department.
 He was first assigned to Engine Company 292, a fire company in Queens.
 Three years later, in 1966, Smith transferred to the busiest fire company in the city, and perhaps the world at the time, Engine Company 82, located in the South Bronx.
 In the mid-1970s, shortly after his first book was published, Smith transferred to Engine Company 66 in the North Bronx.
 During the duration of his career, Smith lived with his family in the Orange County suburb of Washingtonville, New York, before moving to East 84th Street in New York City.